epanopolis/websitebackup/README.md

 # websitebackup
-Bash and python scripts used to backup developed websites.
+Bash and python scripts utilizing the flask.py framework for backing up Wordpress-like websites.